saideepshetty/WorkTest/README.md

-# Namme of the Repo
+# Name of the Repo
 Summary of stuff here
 # This is how where you write code
-Do some project
+Do some project, Double check before sending for reviews.